-Service name: TEE Capabilities Management Type: Per-domain Capabilities Support Description tion Get TEEs × This capability enables to acquire the which code and service execution of the service execution Create TEE connection м This capability initializes and configures the connection with the available or selected TEE.
-Execute command in TEE м This capability allows to execute co connection has been established. mmands in the TEE once a Delete TEE connection м This capability deletes the connection the data left in the environment. on with the TEE, deleting all Notes • None.
+Service name: TEE Capabilities N Nanagement Type: Per-domain Capabilities Support (O M) Descrip tion Get TEEs М This capability enables to acquire t which code and service execution of Create TEE connection М This capability initializes and config available or selected TEE. ures the connection with the Execute command in TEE М This capability allows to execute co connection has been established. ommands in the TEE once a Delete TEE connection М This capability deletes the connect the data left in the environment. ion with the TEE, deleting all